zkturman/UnderGrove/README.md

 ## [Play Game](https://zkturman.github.io/UnderGrove/)

 As of 18 August, changes are made to the game on a daily basis.
-The current version of the game is v0.5.
+The current version of the game is __v0.51__.

+---

+### Change Log v0.52
+  - Updated wording of Design about page

 ### Change Log v0.51
   - Dungeon Editor
     - Re-enabled Demo quit functionality